Improved Extended Regular Expression Matching: Abstract

-To achieve our result, we develop several new insights and techniques of independent interests, including a new compact representation to store and efficiently combine substring matches, a new clustering technique for parse trees of extended regular expressions, and a new efficient combination of finite automaton simulation with substring match representation to speed up the classic dynamic programming solution.
+Our results are based on a surprisingly simple combination of techniques and insights, including a compact representation to store and efficiently combine substring matches, a clustering technique for parse trees of extended regular expressions, and a new efficient combination of finite automaton simulation with our substring match representation to speed up the classic dynamic programming solution.